The Snow Queen: Mirrorlands

-For the first time in Russian animation history, a film was co-directed by a Hollywood animator.
-Mirrorlands is the fourth film in The Snow Queen franchise, following The Snow Queen 3: Fire and Ice, and like the previous installments, the stories are inspired by the 1844 fairy tale of the same name by Hans Christian Andersen.
+The Snow Queen: Mirrorlands (Снежная королева: Зазеркалье) is a 2018 Russian animated fantasy adventure film directed by Robert Lence and Aleksey Tsitsilin.
+It is the sequel to The Snow Queen 3: Fire and Ice (2016).
 The film follows the war between magicians and technocrats.

-The film was presented at film markets and festivals such as AFM and Cannes.
-The film released in Russia and in Commonwealth of Independent States on 1 January 2019.
-The film received generally positive reviews with some reviews denoting the film is similar to the stories of Russian author Mikhail Bulgakov.
+The Snow Queen: Mirrorlands was presented at film markets and festivals such as AFM and Cannes.
+The film was released in Russia on 1 January 2019.
+It received generally positive reviews from critics.

+A sequel, The Snow Queen & The Princess, was released in 2022.

 Plot

 Gerda and Kai are finally reunited with their parents.
 Together they move to a certain province, ruled by a powerful inventor King Harald.
 In a family full of professional magicians, only Gerda doesn't have the ability to wield magic.
+She goes to a woman who claims she can give her magic for the cost of ten dinars.
+Magic trinkets are going out of fashion for the people of the kingdom.
 However, the family is satisfied by selling first-class magic trinkets.
 One day an old woman comes to buy a trinket at their shop.
 Gerda tells it cost ten dinars.
 The old woman couldn't buy it all because of her retirement benefits.
 She almost leaves, before Gerda tells her to buy it for free.